 SmartLoop functions let you automatically save your pins to multiple boards based on the interval of time.

-They also offer a group board alike feature, Tailwind Tribes, made up of like-minded creators who support and collaborate and curate engaging Pinterest accounts by sharing each other content to Pinterest.
+They also offer a group board alike feature, Tailwind Tribes, made up of like-minded creators who support and collaborate and curate engaging Pinterest accounts by sharing each other content with Pinterest.